-If you own a firearm, it’s imperative that you know how to store a gun for home defense.
+If you own a firearm, it’s imperative that have the best safe gun storage available to you.

 For many parents, the idea of keeping a gun in the house is scary.
 However, not having a self defense strategy in place in case of a home invasion can invite just as much concern.